What Is Perm Press? A Complete Guide to This Laundry Setting

 Does dry cleaning get rid of bed bugs?

 Need help removing bed bugs from your clothes?
-Book your professional dry cleaning service now!
+Book your professional dry cleaning service now with Clean Avenue Laundry.

-The short answer: yes, dry cleaning can help eliminate bed bugs on clothing and certain fabrics, but it’s not a complete solution for home infestations.
+The short answer: yes — dry cleaning can help eliminate bed bugs from clothing and delicate fabrics.

 How to Prepare Clothes for Dry Cleaning

-While dry cleaning can treat clothes, addressing bed bugs in your home requires a multi-step approach:
+While dry cleaning treats your clothes, getting rid of bed bugs for good requires a full-home approach:

-• Vacuum thoroughly: Focus on mattresses, bed frames, and furniture crevices.
+• Vacuum thoroughly.
+Focus on your mattress seams, bed frames, and furniture crevices.
 Dispose of the vacuum bag immediately.

-• Consider professional pest control: If the infestation is severe, a licensed exterminator can use chemical or heat treatments to eliminate bed bugs from your home.
+• Hire professional pest control.
+If the infestation is severe, contact a licensed exterminator for chemical or heat treatments.

 Preventing Re-Infestation

-Once your clothes have been dry cleaned and your home treated, take these precautions to avoid future infestations:
+Once your clothes have been cleaned and your home treated, take these preventive steps:

-• Inspect second-hand furniture or clothing before bringing it home.
+• Inspect second-hand furniture or clothing before bringing them home.

-• Use mattress encasements designed to prevent bed bugs.
+• Use mattress encasements designed to block bed bugs.

-• Regularly wash and dry bedding and clothes on high heat.
+• Regularly wash and heat-dry bedding and clothes.

-• Monitor your home for early signs of bed bugs, such as bites or small blood stains on sheets.
+• Watch for early signs of infestation such as bites or small blood stains on your sheets.

 Final Thoughts

-At Clean Avenue Laundry, we understand how stressful dealing with bed bugs can be.
-Our professional dry cleaning services not only keep your clothes fresh and clean but can also help remove bed bugs from your garments safely.
+At Clean Avenue Laundry, we understand how stressful bed bugs can be.
+Our dry cleaning services in NYC keep your clothes clean, safe, and professionally handled while you focus on restoring comfort in your home.

 Need help removing bed bugs from your clothes?